doofinder/llm_composer/README.md

 ### Using OpenRouter

 LlmComposer supports integration with [OpenRouter](https://openrouter.ai/), giving you access to a variety of LLM models through a single API compatible with OpenAI's interface.
-Also supports, the OpenRouter's feature of setting fallback models.
+It also supports OpenRouter's feature of setting fallback models.

 To use OpenRouter with LlmComposer, you'll need to: